pptort/WWPG_2022/manuals/exercise_RNAseq/WWPG2022_task1_RNAseq_instructor-notes.md

 $ ./run_kallisto.sh

-Statistical analysisi are going to be done with Sleuth that takes as an input the transcript abundances calculated by Kallisto.
+Statistical analysis are going to be done with Sleuth that takes as an input the transcript abundance calculated by Kallisto.